CHP reminds public on precautions against upcoming cold weather

 - Consume sufficient food to ensure adequate calorie intake;

-- Perform regular exercise to facilitate blood circulation and heat production;
+- Perform regular physical activity to facilitate blood circulation and heat production;

 - Stay in a warm environment and avoid prolonged outdoor exposure;